Tharikaa-Kumar/RedLightGreenLight_MATLAB_Mobile/README.md

 ## What You Need

 - MATLAB Mobile app (iOS or Android)
-- This script, running in MATLAB on your computer
+- This script, saved in your MATLAB Drive, then run on your mobile.
+Just click on 'Open in MATLAB Online' above to save it your MATLAB Drive.
+  You can do this from your mobile web browser as well!

 ## Why Try It?